junxit/us-congress-bills-119/metadata.md

 - 2025-12-09 — Placed on the Union Calendar, Calendar No. 347.
 - 2025-12-09 — Reported by the Committee on Natural Resources.
 H. Rept.
 119-398, Part I.
 - 2025-12-09 — Reported by the Committee on Natural Resources.
 H. Rept.
 119-398, Part I.
+- 2025-12-15 — Considered under suspension of the rules. (consideration: CR H5880-5882)
+- 2025-12-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3620.
+- 2025-12-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-12-15 — Mr. Stauber moved to suspend the rules and pass the bill.
+- 2025-12-15 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5880-5881)
+- 2025-12-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5880-5881)